farlee2121/FsSpec/doc/Requirement Exploration.md

   - Q: Where does the constraint definition belong?
     - A: I think constraints belong to a named specification.
 Not to values
 	- Q: so what type do values have?
-	  - values will be intented as a specific named spec at a given time, but a given value could satisfy the conditions of multiple specs and thus be a valid value of multiple specs
+	  - values will be intended as a specific named spec at a given time, but a given value could satisfy the conditions of multiple specs and thus be a valid value of multiple specs
 	    - A: I think this means that values need to be typed by the expected spec
 		- Q: The question then is how relationships between specs are handled
 		  - I think an explicit conversion can be expected.
 Something like `specConvert<TargetSpec> value`.
 Of course this returns a result in case of conversion failure.